Ecommerce-Enablers-Pte-Ltd/xmrit-hub/docs/DATA_INGESTION.md

 - Requires `slide_title`
 - Uses `slide_date` if provided
+- **Automatically assigns slide number**: The API calculates the next sequential slide number for the workspace by finding the maximum existing slide number and adding 1
+  - Example: If workspace has slides 1, 2, 3, 4, 5 → new slide gets number 6
+  - Example: If workspace has slides 1, 2, 5 (after deletion) → new slide gets number 6 (not 3 - numbers don't fill gaps)
 - Creates new slide in specified workspace
+- **You don't need to specify slide numbers** - they're automatically assigned per workspace
+- **Numbers keep incrementing**: Each new slide creation automatically gets the next number (MAX + 1)

 **Update (when matching slide found):**

 - Matches by `slide_title` and `slide_date` within workspace
 - Updates existing slide instead of creating duplicate
+- Slide number remains unchanged (slide numbers are immutable after creation)

+**Important Notes:**

+- Slide numbers are **immutable identifiers** - once assigned, they never change
+- If slides are deleted, the numbers don't "fill in the gaps" - the next slide continues from the highest number
+- This ensures stable URLs and prevents breaking links when slides are deleted

 ### Default Values and Schema Enforcement